Funded by the Brussels Centre for Urban Studies (BCUS)

 Led by: Dr Andrea Armstrong (Vrije Universiteit Brussel, Belgium and Silent Spring Consultants, UK).

-Project Partners: Dr Candice Howarth (Place-based Climate Action Network, UK), and Wim Pulinx (Silent Spring Consultants, UK).
+Project Partners: Dr Candice Howarth (London School of Economics, UK) and Wim Pulinx (Silent Spring Consultants, UK).

 Professional Intern: Izabel Oliveira ( Vrije Universiteit Brussels, Belgium and Silent Spring Consultants, UK).